 As an angler, you know that the adventure of fishing is as much about the experience as it is reeling in the big one.
 If you’re used to one type of fishing (or fish), you’ll love the variety that awaits you in Sandbridge Beach, Virginia.

 Boredom can sometimes be inevitable, whether you go camping, skiing, or to the beach no matter where you decide to vacation.
 Here are some activities that are the warriors to fight that battle for you when you visit Sandbridge and Virginia Beach.

 The Outer Banks are stretches of peninsulas and barrier islands that run 200 miles along the coast of North Carolina and Virginia.
 The Outer Banks strand actually begins in Virginia with the 4.5-mile long Sandbridge Beach.
 Because Sandbridge Beach is backed by Currituck Sound to the west and the Atlantic Ocean to the east, its geography is similar to that of the North Carolina Outer Banks.
 That similarity (and also cultural similarities) have earned Sandbridge Beach the nickname “The Outer Banks of Virginia.”
-For those who love the remote, untamed, and relaxed atmosphere of North Carolina’s Outer Banks, Sandbridge Beach is a must-see.
+Sandbridge Beach is a must-see for those who love the remote, untamed, and relaxed atmosphere of North Carolina’s Outer Banks.

 You’ve come to Sandbridge Beach, VA, for serenity, peace, and privacy.
 But your kids (ages 6 and up) are clamoring for a thrilling adventure.
 What do you do?
 That’s easy.
 Only 11 miles away via Sandbridge Road and Upton Drive, you’ll find world-class treetop ziplining at Adventureworks Wetland Zip Tours, 1304 Prosperity Road, just south of Virginia Beach.